FailAcademy/learning/adp-vancouver/_lessons/week-03/01-intro-to-node.md

 ## Learning Objectives

 - Explain the differences between writing code for the client versus writing code for the server.
+- Describe HTTP.
+- Explain why Node is important and how it's being used.
 - Write and run a simple "Hello, world!"
 HTTP Server with Node.
 - Create a "Hello, world!"
 HTTP server using Express.
 - Set up and deploy a Node web server using Express.
-- Write HTTP requests that handle logic using Express.
+- Write HTTP request / response handlers, send data from the client to the server.
 - Make web requests to third-party web servers using Express.
 - Define what a "RESTful" architectural style is application development.
 - Use RESTful methods to communicate between an Express server and a web browser.